LouisCaixuran/mymnist/readme.md

 readme.md

-predict a integer image
+Predict a integer image

-test data is stored in testdata directory dataset is the mnist standard train and test set
+Test data is stored in testdata directory

+Dataset is the mnist standard train and test set

-### step1
+### Step1
-use train.py to train and store the two layer net model in two_layer_net.pkl
+Use train.py to train and store the two layer net model in two_layer_net.pkl

 	$python3 train.py
 	train acc, test acc | 0.10441666666666667, 0.1028